Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 Loop plumbing beyond 2 hours: $179/hr.
 Most SP3 installs finish well under the cap because no drain plumbing is required.

 Cap covers most installs where existing plumbing is up to code.
 If existing plumbing needs to be brought up to code, that work is billed at $179/hr plus parts — we always give you a written estimate first.
 Materials: We use copper or American-made Pex-A piping.
-Most water treatment systems and parts we install are manufactured in the USA, many sourced through our Phoenix-based Charger supplier.
+Most water treatment systems and parts we install are manufactured in the USA, many sourced through our Phoenix-based Aqua Cat supplier.

 The System We Install